We recommend using Amazon Lex V2 to take advantage of the latest features. Documentation for Amazon Lex V2 may be found here.

 "Resource": "*"

-For a list of Amazon Lex resource types and their ARNs, see Resources Defined by Amazon Lex in the IAM User Guide.
-To learn with which actions you can specify the ARN of each resource, see Actions Defined by Amazon Lex.
+To see a list of Amazon Lex resource types and their ARNs, see Resources defined by Amazon Lex in the Service Authorization Reference.
+To learn with which actions you can specify the ARN of each resource, see Actions defined by Amazon Lex.

 If you specify multiple Condition

-Amazon Lex defines its own set of condition keys and also supports using some global condition keys.
-For a list of all AWS global condition keys, see AWS Global Condition Context Keys in the IAM User Guide.
+AWS supports global condition keys and service-specific condition keys.
+To see all AWS global condition keys, see AWS global condition context keys in the IAM User Guide.

 The following table lists the Amazon Lex condition keys